Dental fluorosis: Causes

+In November 2006 the American Dental Association published information stating that water fluoridation is safe, effective and healthy; that enamel fluorosis is usually mild and difficult for anyone except a dental health care professional to see; and that it can result from ingesting more than optimal amounts of fluoride in early childhood.
+The ADA recommends consulting a dentist or pediatrician to optimize fluoride intake.

+In July 2015, the U.S. Public Health Service lowered the recommended water fluoridation level from 0.7-1.2ppm to just 0.7ppm.
+The previous limit was developed in 1962 when fluoride toothpaste and varnishes were much less common.
+These previous recommendation also changed based on local average air temperature.
+In 2015, after years of review, the level was adjusted on the belief that the same reduction in dental carries could be obtained while lowering the number of cases of dental fluorosis (90% of which is classified as mild or extremely-mild).
+Community water flouridation remains one of the most effective methods of reducing cavities in children and adolescences.

 Mechanism

 There are a few possible mechanisms that have been proposed.
 The most popular is that the hypomineralization of affected enamel is mainly due to in-situ toxic effects of the fluoride on the ameloblasts in the enamel formation.
 General effects of fluoride on the calcium metabolism, or oversaturation effects that suppress the fluoride metabolism, are alternate explanations.
 However, despite decades of research, there have yet to be any studies that substantiate a mechanism of alteration in the mineralisation that takes place when fluoride interacts with mineralising tissues.

 In the extra-cellular environment of maturing enamel, an excess of fluoride ions alters the rate at which enamel matrix proteins (amelogenin) are enzymatically broken down and the rate at which the subsequent breakdown products are removed.
 Fluoride may also indirectly alter the action of protease via a decrease in the availability of free calcium ions in the mineralization environment.
 This results in the formation of enamel with less mineralization.
 This hypomineralized enamel has altered optical properties and appears opaque and lusterless relative to normal enamel.

 Traditionally severe fluorosis has been described as enamel hypoplasia, however, hypoplasia does not occur as a result of fluorosis.
 The pits, bands, and loss of areas of enamel seen in severe fluorosis are the result of damage to severely hypomineralized, brittle, and fragile enamel.

-Hydroxyapatite is converted to fluorapatite in a three step process.